-Octavia Yearwood (a motivational speaker, author, and former foster youth), dishes out an honest dose of advice at one of Project Glimmer’s Days of Empowerment this year.
+Octavia Yearwood (a motivational speaker, author, and former foster youth), dishes out an honest dose of advice at one of Project Glimmer’s Work Your Magic, A Day of Empowerment events this year.
 Octavia talked about her own struggles and emphasized the importance on first healing from within in order to succeed in life.

 You have participated as a panelist at three Project Glimmer events, what is it that makes you want to keep coming back and sharing your experience with the young women that attend?

 “I find it super important to reach as many youths as possible.
 Over the years, what I've learned is that representation counts.
 It counts not as far as a number but as far as self-efficacy.
 The trauma attached to having an adverse childhood can be crippling, so for me, it's important to be a crutch, a push, an inspiration, a motivation and anything else in between, that will help them push past it to thrive.”

 For Day of Empowerment, you talk to the young women of Ticket to Dream Foundation about healing from within in order to find themselves, what further advice would you give these girls about how to begin to accomplish this?